the-confused-scientist/the-confused-scientist.github.io/_posts/2021-01-13-pyGenomeTracks.md

   * If you want .bed files with more info - check [this website](https://bedtools.readthedocs.io/en/latest/content/general-usage.html) with details of the kinds of information bed files require
   * Any other file types can be found on [the PGT website](https://pygenometracks.readthedocs.io/en/latest/content/all_tracks.html)
 * Make sure all of your files are on the same genome assembly (i.e. hg38 vs hg19)
-    * if these are not on the same, use [LiftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) but keep in mind that this may affect your files so try to minimise how many times you use this
+    * if these are not on the same, use [LiftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) but keep in mind that this may affect your files so try to minimise how many times you use this, also if you have large files it is best to use the command line command of liftOver (only for Unix OS though) which I explain further in my post on LocusZoom plots.
-     * I suggest saving them as e.g. *name*_*assembly*.bed_ to keep good track of everything
+     * I suggest saving them as e.g. *name*_*assembly*.file-type_ to keep good track of everything

 _Step 4_

 * All files can then be converted into tracks files for pyGenomeTracks to use:
   - have all your files (in the right format) in the folder you are running PGT and conda from
-  - you must be on the **shell of your OS in the same folder**, and have pyGenomeTracks installed (see Step 1)
+  - you must be on the **shell/command prompt of your OS in the same folder**, and have pyGenomeTracks installed (see Step 1)
   - to make sure you are running the correct environment, it's important to run:
   ```
   $ conda activate pygenometracks